danilkiff/pq3.ru/content/posts/architectural-integrity/Bias-aware prioritization framework.md

 title: Bias-aware prioritization framework
 summary: Prioritization is often biased.
 Use bias checks, data integrity scoring, and time-delay to avoid noisy inputs and false signals in product decision-making.
 categories:
   - Prioritization
 tags:
   - bias
   - prioritization
+  - cognitive
-    - cognitive bias
+  - bias
-    - R&D
+  - decision
-    - decision frameworks
+  - frameworks
   - feedback
   - RICE
   - MoSCoW
   - Kano
 ---

 Product teams often believe they’re making data-driven decisions.
 But most prioritization is shaped more by **bias** than by logic.